Oil Analysis in VMGSim

 The tab named Plots contains curve plots and physical properties histograms based on the calculated values from the Oil Analysis tab.

-This unit operation also contains a tab with a window that enlist any problem found during the calculation of the physical properties of the Oil Analysis; common errors include:
+This unit operation also contains a tab with a window that lists any problem found during the calculation of the physical properties of the Oil Analysis; common errors include:

 - Cuts that are too narrow or include less than 4 components, in this case distillation curves cannot be calculated